-After you collect your final card, the fleet heads to a sheltered anchorage where boats raft‑up to create a floating village on the water.
+After you collect your final card, the fleet heads to a sheltered anchorage where boats raft-up.
 The lead vessel becomes the entertainment hub with a professional DJ and sound system, setting the soundtrack as the sun drops over the Solent

 Dance on deck, swim off the transom, or simply relax with a drink while you wait for the winning poker hand to be revealed.
 It’s the perfect finale to a full day adventure shared with like minded skippers and crews